-Seeking to Learn More If there are any cultural sites of importance that could be impacted, the Agency requests that you kindly share as much detail about these sites, including their approximate locations, to assist the Agency with understanding the potential for impacts on Aroland First Nation.
+If there are any cultural sites of importance that could be impacted, the Agency requests that you kindly share as much detail about these sites, including their approximate locations and how the Project could interfere with the sites or uses of the sites, to assist the Agency with understanding the potential for impacts on Fort Albany First Nation.
 These sites can be identified using buffers to protect Indigenous Knowledge.
 If there are specific cultural practices near the Project that would be impacted, the Agency is interested to learn more.
 For example, if there are areas near the Project that are used to pass on teachings to youth or are used for ceremonies, the Agency would be able to understand more clearly the potential impacts to your community.